 Some of the best restaurants in the county are a few flip-flopped steps from the water.
 The highly-ranked schools and parks make this a wonderful community for families who love sun, surf, and sand.

-The star of the Southern California Coast, San Diego is a Pacific metropolis with a laid back atmosphere.
-For families and young professionals, San Diego is the best of Southern California living.
+The star of the Southern California Coast, San Diego is a Pacific metropolis with a laid–back atmosphere.
+For families and young professionals, San Diego is the best of Southern California, and maybe even United States, for living.

 With a collection of unique and diverse neighborhoods to choose from, San Diegans can enjoy urban cityscapes or cozy neighborhoods full of personality.